Abdominoperineal resection: Indication and description

 The principal indication for AP resection is a rectal carcinoma situated in the distal (lower) one-third of the rectum.
 Other indications include recurrent or residual anal carcinoma (squamous cell carcinoma) following initial, usually definitive combination chemoradiotherapy.

 APRs involves removal of the anus, the rectum and part of the sigmoid colon along with the associated (regional) lymph nodes, through incisions made in the abdomen and perineum.
 The end of the remaining sigmoid colon is brought out permanently as an opening, called a stoma, which is used by the patient in conjunction with a colostomy pouch, on the surface of the abdomen.

+The perineal part of the operation may be performed with intersphincteric dissection, leaving the external sphincter and levator muscles in-situ.
+This results in a smaller defect in the perineum and may be preferable when a margin to healthy tissue is not an issue, e.g. in IBD surgery.

 Centralisation of rectal surgery

 This operation is one of the less commonly performed by general surgeons, although they are specifically trained to perform this operation.
 As low case volumes in rectal surgery have been found to be associated with higher complication rates, it is often centralised in larger centres, where case volumes are higher.